clark-dc22/Programming-Assignment-4/README.md

 - Analyze whether chosen track, gender, or hometown contributes to a higher average score.
 - Codes:
 - By Track:
+- Code that will display a graph that shows the average for each Track.

 <img width="615" height="155" alt="Screenshot 2025-09-22 at 12 34 00 PM" src="https://github.com/user-attachments/assets/398e0701-3b91-4553-a866-6e8053d203cf" />